 This course includes random sampling, presentation of data, confidence intervals, and tests of hypothesis.
+Credit Hours: 3 Prerequisite: MTH 330 Availability: On demand

 MTH 415 Modern Algebra

 This course is an introduction to the study of the fundamental structure of algebra - sets, groups, rings and fields.